websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/backing-up-elasticsearch.md

 ## Backing Up and Restoring Indexes Used for Primary Storage

-Creating a snapshot of your Elasticsearch indexes is highly recommended, especially for indexes that act as the primary storage format: for example, [Synonym Sets](../../../search-administration-and-tuning/synonym-sets.md) and [Result Rankings](../../../search-administration-and-tuning/result-rankings.md) on Liferay 7.2 and 7.3.
+Creating a snapshot of your Elasticsearch indexes is highly recommended, especially for indexes that act as the primary storage format: for example, [Synonym Sets](../../../search-administration-and-tuning/synonym-sets.md) and [Result Rankings](../../../search-administration-and-tuning/result-rankings.md) on Liferay DXP 7.2 and 7.3.
 There are no records for these applications in the database.

 You can use Elasticsearch's [snapshot and restore](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/snapshot-restore.html) feature to back up and restore the Search Tuning indexes.